Undergraduate Course Allocation through Competitive Markets: Additional Simulations

 mechanisms do not strictly enforce course priorities through prices, unlike the PMP mechanism.
-These relaxed restrictions result in more course seats available to junior students (Year 1 and 2), who overwhelmingly strictly prefer each mechanism to the RSD benchmark ($63.7\%-88.4\%$).
-The results reverse for senior students (Years 3 and 4), with more students favoring the benchmark.
+These relaxed restrictions result in more course seats available to junior students (Years 1 and 2), who overwhelmingly prefer each mechanism to the RSD benchmark (see the bottom section of each bar in Figure \ref{fig:preferred-mechanism-appendix-mechanisms}).
+While the results are reversed for senior students (Years 3 and 4), many more students overall prefer each of these mechanisms ($48.4\% - 54.8\%$) than the number of students who prefer RSD ($19.7\% - 25.7\%$).
 Both mechanisms reduce the standard deviation of student utility across all years of study ($8.5\%-22.5\%$).
-This decrease is substantially larger than those observed in Section \ref{sec:simulations} for the PMP mechanism, suggesting that the relaxed priority constraints allow students to receive more equal access to courses.
+This decrease is substantially larger than that observed in Section \ref{sec:simulations} for the PMP mechanism, suggesting that the relaxed priority constraints allow students to receive more equal access to courses.
 Similarly, over $95\%$ of students experience no envy toward a student of weakly lower priority, with schedule envy bounded by a single course in each mechanism.
 However, without these constraints, priority violations are common in both mechanisms, with $61.1\%$ of students in the A-CEEI mechanism and $44.6\%$ of students in the A-CEEI with Kludgy Pricing mechanism whose schedule would benefit from a course seat taken by a student of strictly lower priority.
-Also, the average timing to calculate the allocation of the A-CEEI and A-CEEI with Kludgy Pricing mechanisms (2003 and 1894 seconds, respectively) is almost twice as much as that of the PMP mechanism (1112 seconds).
+Additionally, the average time to calculate the allocation for the A-CEEI and A-CEEI with Kludgy Pricing mechanisms (2003 and 1894 seconds, respectively) is almost twice that of the PMP mechanism (1112 seconds).